cassidoxa/murahdahla/README.md

 # Acknowledgements

 I would like to thank a few people for their help and assistance.
-First and foremost, Synack from the ALTTPR community has been a great help.
-Hosting an instance of the bot, providing logs, giving advice, and generally being a very solid guy.
+First and foremost, Synack from the ALTTPR community for hosting an instance of the bot, providing logs, giving advice, and generally being a very solid guy.
+Without shamelessly borrowing his pyz3r implementations it would have taken a lot more time and effort to write this.
 Thank you as well to timp and the GMP community for using the bot and providing feedback.
 Big thanks to Neerm for developing the original seed-of-the-week bot whose functionality this is based on.